 Protecting yourself from infections

 Second, people with lupus often take immunosuppressive medicines to control their overactive immune system.
-These drugs limit the ability of the body’s immune system to respond, and can leave a person more open to infectious agents.
+These drugs can limit the ability of your body’s immune system to respond, and can leave you more open to infectious agents.

 The most common infections in people with lupus involve the respiratory system (lungs and airways), the skin, and the urinary tract.
 People with lupus are also at high risk for developing Candidiasis, sometimes called thrush or yeast infection, and shingles (the same viral infection as chicken pox).
 People on immunosuppressive medicines are also at higher risk of COVID-19 infection.

 Overall, infections tend to last longer and bacterial infections may require a longer period of treatment with antibiotics.
 Sulfa antibiotics, a class of drugs commonly used to treat infections, should be used very carefully in people with lupus.
 These drugs can increase sensitivity to light and skin rashes, and can lower white blood cell counts.

 Tips to Stay Healthy

 If you have lupus, it’s important that you stay up-to-date with your flu shot and other vaccines.
 Vaccines help increase antibodies that fight infectious germs that may enter your body.